 There are four points where a fault could have developed that could cause this fault.
 These are the equipment in the exchange (the equivalent of your router), your phone line between the exchange and your property, your internal wiring - extensions, microfilters and cables, and your router or some other device connected to your phone line.

-The service that TalkTalk Business provides is a "wires-only" service.
+We provide a "wires-only" service.
 Which is to say that we provide an ADSL (broadband) signal to your master socket but do not support what you do with it after that point.
 We are able to help with faults in two of these areas, but unfortunately we are not able to assist with all of them.

 If the fault has developed within our remit then we will carry out corrective action free of charge in order to repair the service, however this may require that an Openreach Special Faults Investigator - an engineer trained in ADSL faults - is dispatched to investigate and repair the line or exchange equipment.